My Top 20 MacBook Apps for Developers and Productive Content Creators

 The terminal is the developer’s powerhouse and where most projects begin.
 It’s where we can exhibit our computer superpowers.

-And on a Mac, no one uses the default terminal.
+And on a MacBook, no professional developer uses the default terminal.
+It’s bad and we always choose something else in its place.

 3. Oh My Zsh